 Every company, regardless of size, will be required to name a Data Protection Officer (DPO) to oversee compliance with regulations.
 This person can be an employee or third-party provider with, “expert knowledge of data protection laws and practices” (though Member States have the option to require stricter criteria).
 The DPO is responsible for training staff and conducting internal audits, as well as notifying the supervisory authorities if and when a data breach does occur.
 These reports must be made “without undue delay” and within 72 hours of when the breach is discovered, whether it is accidental or the result of negligence.
 In some instances the DPO will also be required to notify the individuals whose data was compromised.

-Since the UK’s vote for “Brexit” in June, there has also been a great deal of discussion on how this will impact adoption of the GDPR in the UK.
-Currently, the Government plans to implement the GDPR, as it will come into force before the UK leaves the EU.
-There are no plans to make changes to the regulation, though that has not been discounted in the long-term.
+Since the UK’s vote for “Brexit” in June, 2016, there was a great deal of discussion on how this will impact adoption of the GDPR in the UK.
+The Government implemented the UK data protection law, UK GDPR, which is similar to the EU regulation.
+UK GDPR has been in effect since January 01, 2021.

 The most concerning risk of non-compliance is the substantial fines.
 Penalties for breaking the law can be up to four percent of a global enterprise’s annual revenue.
 Additional risks include,